ucfopen/UDOIT/README.md

 Installing and developing on UDOIT is actually quite easy, below is the documentation to help you get started!

+## License
+Copyright (C) 2014 University of Central Florida, created by Jacob Bates, Eric Colon, Fenel Joseph, and Emily Sachs.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+Primary Author Contact:  Jacob Bates <jacob.bates@ucf.edu>

+Please see `UDOIT_Release.pdf` (distributed with the source code) for more information about licensing.

 ## Installing
 UDOIT uses [Composer](https://getcomposer.org/) to manage its dependencies, so `cd` into your UDOIT directory and run this command before anything else: